JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 }
 ```

-Note the commandView and lastCommand mechanism that allow a view to detach and re-attach for things such as configuration changes on Android.
+Pay attention to the `commandView` and `lastCommand` mechanism that allow a view to detach and re-attach for things such as configuration changes on Android.

-#### Model View Intent for declarative UI frameworks
+#### MVI for declarative UI frameworks {initial-collapse-state="collapsed"}

-MVI is the natural evolution of MVP when working with declarative UI frameworks (although it also works with “legacy” frameworks).
+_Model View Intent_ (_MVI_) is the natural evolution of MVP when working with declarative UI frameworks (although it also works with “legacy” frameworks).
 It is therefore recommended with Swift UI or Jetpack Compose.

-In MVI, the entire UI structure must be described in one tree structure.
+In MVI, the entire UI structure is described in one tree structure.
 Here is an example of a simple MVI presenter:

 ```Kotlin
 class LoginPresenter {